get to know us

 Bailey Andrea

-… is a writer (you’d sure hope), yet a slow reader. she’s pursuing a degree in english and comparative literature — who would’ve guessed? she is a self-proclaimed dinner table comedian and old soul, though very specific regarding just-how-old-we’re-talking. lover of pasta and hater of cynics, she is a huge fan of the semicolon and strong proponent of the oxford comma. though a ‘grammar cop’ since grammar school, she is willing to back down on proper capitalisation and indefinite articles; and believes the word ‘and’ should be allowed to start sentences... and above all, she is a romantic.
+… is an avid writer (who would’ve guessed?), but unfortunately, a rather slow reader. she’s very fond of park bench plaques with sweet messages and graffiti-ridden streets, because those are the kind of things that make the world feel poetic. a self-proclaimed dinner table comedian and old soul: she is a lover of rainy days and a hater of cynicism. she is also a huge fan of the semicolon and strong proponent of the oxford comma. though she’s got a degree in english & comparative literature and thus should be staunch about grammar, she likes improper capitalisation and indefinite subjects or interlocutors; and believes the word ‘and’ should be allowed to start sentences... and above all, she is a romantic.

 favourite books: